The Cultural Industries

 Conglomerates

 A conglomerate is the concentration of companies under one corporate group.
 The parent company owns its smaller subsidiaries which usually operate separately from one another.
-Henry Jenkins labelled the pattern of merges and cross-ownership as corporate convergence.

 As the scope for investment in culture grows, corporations grow bigger and come to undertake more and more of the cultural production that people see and hear.